Pan-STARRS Photometric and Astrometric Calibration: Pan-STARRS 1 Data Analysis

-The data processing steps are described in detail by \cite{waters2017} and \cite{magnier2017a,magnier2017b}.
+The data processing steps are described in detail by \cite{waters2017} and \cite{magnier2017.datasystem,magnier2017.analysis}.
 In summary, individual images are detrended: non-linearity and bias corrections are applied, a dark current model is subtracted and flat-field corrections are applied.
 The \yps-band images are also corrected for fringing: a master fringe pattern is scaled to match the observed fringing and subtracted.
 Mask and variance image arrays are generated with the detrend analysis and carried forward at each stage of the IPP processing.
 Source detection and photometry are performed for each chip independently.
 As discussed below, preliminary astrometric and photometric calibrations are performed for all chips in a single exposure in a single analysis.
+We refer to these measurements as the ``chip'' photometry and astrometry products.

 Chip images are geometrically transformed based on the astrometric solution into a set of pre-defined pixel grids covering the sky, called skycells.
 These transformed images are called the warp images.
 Sets of warps for a given part of the sky and in the same filter may be added together to generate deeper `stack' images.
 PSF-matched difference images are generated from combinations of warps and stacks; the details of the difference images and their calibration are outside of the scope of this article.